 Learn synchronously or asynchronously?
-To make your further education a complete success, you should know the difference!
-In this article, we explain to you the special characteristics of these two learning formats.
+To ensure that your continuing education is a complete success, you should know the difference!
+In this article, we explain to you what the special features of these two learning formats are.

-In further education, we often stumble across the terms: Synchronous and asynchronous learning.
-The differences are not always immediately clear.
+In continuing education, we frequently stumble across the terms: Synchronous and Asynchronous Learning.
+The differences are not always clear at first glance.

-The biggest difference between both learning formats lies in the way of communication between participants and trainers:
+The biggest difference between the two learning formats lies in the way communication occurs between participants and trainers:

 Synchronous Learning

 For synchronous learning, it is important that trainers and participants come together at the same time.
-This can be both an in-person training in a real room, as well as a video conference in a virtual (online) space.
+This can be either an in-person training in a real room or a video conference in a virtual (online) space.

-Advantage: When questions arise, participants can ask their questions directly to the trainer.
+Advantage: If questions arise, participants can ask their questions directly to the trainer.

 Examples include: